Boat Safety Information

 The mission of the Marine Unit is to enforce state laws as well as local and county ordinances, and to promote safe boating.
 Duties include responding to calls for assistance, investigating criminal complaints and boating accidents, watercraft safety inspections, search and rescue as well as crowd control and security.
 The Marine Unit works closely with the Illinois Department of Natural Resources, McHenry County Sheriff’s Department and the U.S. Coast Guard.

 Boating Safety Information

 The Lake County Sheriff’s Office strongly urges both novice and experienced boaters to take the Illinois Boating Education Course.
 According to the Illinois Department of Natural Resources, the Illinois Boating Education Course consists of a minimum eight hours of instruction, covering the basics of boating safety, equipment and requirements, navigation, motorboat, registration and titling, emergency measures and the Illinois boating laws.
-The Lake County Forest Preserve District is hosting an 8 hour Illinois Boating Education Course on Saturday, June 28, 2014.
+The Lake County Forest Preserve District will be hosting an 8 hour Illinois Boating Education Course in May or June of 2015.
 For more information or registration, please contact Sgt.
 Mike Anderson of the Lake County Forest Preserve District at firstname.lastname@example.org or 847.489.6160.